Yu Lan Xiang (Magnolia)

 - Zhong kai mian

-Since this tea is picked from older tea bushes, the bitter heaviness associated with dan cong wulongs is not present.
-This tea is much more mild, but still very rich and complex.
-The rich aroma will cover your mouth immediately and will stay with you until the last infusion.
-This is a high quality dan cong, perfect for those who want to try tea made from older tea bushes.
-Once brewed, the tea has a full-bodied flavor that fills the entire mouth.
-The degree of intensity of its natural magnolia fragrance endures through numerous infusions.
+Since this particular Dan Cong tea is harvested from mature tea bushes rather than young plants, the bitter heaviness often associated with Dan Cong wulong is absent.
+Its flavor is much more mild, but still very rich and complex.
+The rich aroma that Dan Cong is famed for coats your mouth at the first sip and persists through the last infusion with that intense natural magnolia character.
+This is a high quality Dan Cong, perfect for those who want to try tea made from older tea bushes.

 No chemical fertilizer, pesticide, or herbicide was used in the production of this tea.
 Click here to read more about our promise to fair trade and the environment.